piktx/groq_powered_chatbot/README.md

 # Groq Powered Chatbot
-## Data Analytics platform using GROQ AI model and the UI is made using streamlit.
+Data Analytics agent using GROQ AI model and the UI is made using streamlit.